Expansion of residential aged care quality indicators

 What we heard

-Consultation with older Australians, aged care providers, peak organisations and technical experts highlighted:
+Consultation with Older people, aged care providers, peak organisations and technical experts highlighted:

 • value in monitoring care to build transparency into the aged care system and, over time, to inform choice